Does reading our magazine motivate you to write something? We hope so!

 What software can you write about?
-Any Autodesk software as long as the subject fits within the broader context of the AEC business (Architecture, Engineering & Construction).
+Any Autodesk software as long as the subject fits within the broader context of the Autodesk software users or other hardware technologies.

 We welcome input from readers!
 Don't be afraid to pitch an idea or offer suggestions for future articles.
 We also invite your comments about current articles.
 Simply email the Editor-in-Chief and he will send your comments to the appropriate party.